From Little Things Big Things Grow

 "Are you ready to tell the other side?"

 The story of the European invasion of Australia is generally told from the European point of view.
-The truth is that indigenous nations were invaded, resulting in mass genocide and slavery while the Christian Europeans assimilated the original inhabitants of the land.
+The truth is that Aboriginal nations were invaded, resulting in mass genocide and slavery while the Christian Europeans assimilated the original inhabitants of the land.
 While in recent years there has been some shift in the awareness and recognition of pre-colonisation history, we still have a long way to go.

 Jacaranda History Alive Australian Curriculum series of books

-Sadly, so-called history books are still well behind where they should be in terms of even a basic recognition of Indigenous Australian culture before British colonisation.
+Sadly, so-called history books are still well behind where they should be in terms of even a basic recognition of Aboriginal culture before British colonisation.
 For example, the Jacaranda History Alive Australian Curriculum series of books (published in 2017) are used widely to teach History throughout Australian schools.
 The content of the series of books designed for years 7 through 10, is detailed in the section below.
 The only mention of Australia in the content of four volumes of a best-selling brand of books, begins from the time of British colonisation in the Year 9 topics and continued in Year 10.

 Furthermore, this is no mention of the killing and abuse that took place since the British invasion.
 If change is going to happen, History books, especially school books, need to tell the other side.